-Private alternative educational loans are available from private lenders for students whose cost of attendance has not been met with other financial aid.
+Private student loans are available from private lenders for students whose cost of attendance has not been met with other financial aid.
 The Free Application for Federal Student Aid (FAFSA) is normally not required to apply for the alternative loans.
-Private alternative loan programs differ from Federal Direct Loans in several important ways:
+Private loan programs differ from Federal Direct Loans in several important ways:

 - Annual and total loan limits are higher

 - Interest rates quoted to families are based on credit approval, which is not guaranteed